Tourism in Mexico

-The majority of tourists come to Mexico from the United States and Canada.
-Other visitors come from other Latin American countries.
-A small number of tourists also come from Europe and Asia.
+Visitors to Mexico originates primarily from the United States and Canada.
+Additionally, Mexico attracts visitors from various Latin American countries, with a smaller contingent coming from Europe and Asia.

 History of tourism

 19th century

-Tourism in Mexico developed following the establishment of the Mexican republic, with writings by Alexander von Humboldt, Frannie Calderón de la Barca, the wife of the Spanish Ambassador to Mexico; John Lloyd Stephens, and Edward B. Tylor being important for attracting more travelers.
-Tourists from the United States began arriving in Mexico in numbers starting in the 1880s, following construction of direct railway lines in Mexico to the U.S. border.
+Tourism in Mexico burgeoned subsequent to the establishment of the Mexican republic.
+Noteworthy figures such as Alexander von Humboldt, Frannie Calderón de la Barca, John Lloyd Stephens, and Edward B. Tylor significantly contributed to the burgeoning interest in Mexico as a tourist destination through their writings and explorations.
+Alexander von Humboldt, a renowned naturalist and explorer, penned detailed accounts of his travels throughout Mexico during the early 19th century.
+His comprehensive observations on Mexico's geography, flora, and fauna captured the imagination of many prospective travelers, thus fostering an initial interest in the region.

+Tourists from the United States began arriving in Mexico in numbers starting in the 1880s, following the construction of direct railway lines in Mexico to the U.S. border.
 General Porfirio Díaz became president of Mexico by coup in 1876, the beginning of a long period of peace in Mexico following decades of civil war.
 With the inauguration of direct Pullman service from the U.S. to Mexico in 1884, tourists no longer endured difficult and dangerous travel.
 The Mexican Central Railway actively promoted tourism in the United States, hiring a professional photographer, William Henry Jackson, to visually record the route and a professional writer, James W. Steel, to write promotional copy.
 Guides for English-speaking tourists were also published, most notably Terry's Guide to Mexico, which went through several editions at the beginning of the twentieth century.
 Mexico appealed to American tourists seeking an "exotic" holiday.
 It was promoted in 1890 as the "Egypt of the New World."
 With the 1910 centennial of Mexican independence, the government undertook an excavation and reconstruction of the Pyramid of the Sun at the huge archeological site of Teotihuacan, near Mexico City.
 A railway line was constructed from the capital to the site, bringing scholars from the 1910 meeting of the International Congress of Americanists.
 In addition, the National Museum of Anthropology was refurbished in advance of the celebrations, in anticipation of tourists.
 Mexico was a beneficiary of the increasing tourism of Europeans and Americans to distant lands.
 In Mexico, many tourists brought home real or fake relics, and often left graffiti.